-The Exclusions Criteria listed above are current as at the date of this SIPO and changes may occur from time to time.
+The Exclusions Criteria and Additional Exclusions listed above are current as at the date of this SIPO and changes may occur from time to time.

-The latest Exclusions Criteria can be found here www.mercerfinancialservices.co.nz/sustainable-investment.html.
-You can also contact us on 0508 637 237 for more information.
+The latest Exclusions Criteria and Additional Exclusions can be found here www.mercerfinancialservices.co.nz/sustainable-investment.html.
+You can also contact us at kiwisaver@mercer.com for more information.